VelocityVMM/Velocity/docs/APISPEC/m.md

 - `manage`: Create / remove media from this pool

-Every piece of media is identified by its media id (`mid`) that is a UUID string
+Every piece of media is identified by its media id (`mid`) that is a UUID string and its `type`, which can be anything, but some strings are recommended:

+- `ISO`: ISO images for bootable read-only media

+- `DISK`: Disk images to use for virtual machine storage devices

+- `IPSW`: `macOS` restore / installer images

 ### Available endpoints